rose-lake/GitTDE/Git-TDE.md

+# Mirror mirror...
+- `git branch <new branch name>` -- creates the new branch but you stay where you are
+- `git checkout <the-branch>` -- moves you to the branch you requested
+- `git checkout -b <new-branch-name>` -- creates the new branch and moves you there Note that `git branch` and `git checkout -b` will create an identical clone from _where you are now_ in the commit history of the current branch.
+This is useful knowledge when you are trying to debug something!

 # Where am I?
 - `git log` -- a more detailed point of view is useful sometimes!
 - `git log -N` -- show the last N commits